thisguyistotallyben/bard/README.md

 Current State:

-As of Tuesday, August 8, 2017, BARD uses only an ncurses-driven command line interface
+As of Tuesday, August 8, 2017, BARD uses only an ncurses-driven command line interface.
+For now.

 Install: